How do you get supported independent living in your plan?

 We may also ask for other assessments if we need more information to make a decision.
 We’ll include funding in your plan for an assessment of your home and living needs if we need more information.

-We want to fund the right home and living support option for you - one that will work for you now and in the long-term.
-And we want to make sure your supports work together to meet your disability support needs.
-When we assess what to fund we think about whether the supports will help you to:
+We want to fund the right home and living support option for you – one that will work for you now and in the long-term.
+We also want to make sure your NDIS supports work together to meet your disability support needs.
+This is based on the impairments you meet the disability or early intervention requirements for.

 • pursue your goals